Our comprehensive guide about learning Japanese with Duolingo, including how long it takes, what to expect, and some tips and tricks.

 You can literally spend an hour on Duolingo and not do a single real lesson along the path.
 In this sense, I view Duolingo almost like a social app and less like a language app.

-However, if you blocked out all of these extras and just did the lessons along the learning path, it would still take you two to three years at the rate of four lessons per day.
-It is a very long path (with over 100 units), with dozens of lessons per unit.
+Even if you just did the lessons along the learning path, it would still take you two to three years at the rate of four lessons per day.
+It is a very long path (with over 200 units), with dozens of lessons per unit.

 Tips For Learning Japanese with Duolingo

-Learning a new language is a challenge, especially when that language is Japanese.
+Studying Japanese is a challenge.
 However, it is not insurmountable.
 Part of your success will be based on preparing yourself for the journey (it really is a journey) and using the right resources, including Duolingo.
-Here are some tips to maximize your success:
+Here are some tips to maximize your success.

-Set a Schedule: You can’t just say, “I’ll learn when I have time” with Japanese.
-That may be tempting when Duolingo makes it so easy, but you need a routine and a schedule to help your brain and mouth remember all that you are learning.
-Set a schedule and stick to it for the best results.
+Other success strategies include making a regular study schedule and setting realistic goals.
+You can’t just say, “I’ll study when I have time” with Japanese.
+That may be tempting when Duolingo makes it so easy, but you need a routine to help your brain and mouth remember all that you are learning.
+Set a schedule and stick to it, but don’t expect too much of yourself.
+Baby steps will get you there faster than overdoing it and completely burning yourself out.

 Best Way To Supplement Duolingo When Learning Japanese

-Duolingo is a great choice for learning Japanese basics.
-However, it’s not a one-source solution.
-If you really want to master your new language, you should be taking advantage of as many supplemental activities as possible.
+If you really want to master Japenese, you should take advantage of as many supplemental activities as possible.
 These include:

 - Reading books (even children’s books are good)